 9. Be consistent with your sleep

-This is probably the most difficult thing to maintain for your personal wellness as a remote worker.
-If you are working across different timezones, you’re in for a massive change.
+This is probably the most difficult thing to maintain for your self care at work.
+If you are working across different time zones, you’re in for a massive change.
 Unless you have a very strong sleep habit, working remotely will rupture your sleeping schedule.
 Thus, make sure you turn off all the distractions and go to bed at a decent time.
 Sticking to the same wake-up and sleep time will contribute to your daily wellness.

 10. Keep your connections

 Working remotely hampers the face-to-face connection-building process.
 It limits your opportunities for real social experiences.
 It’s all shifted to the virtual world now.
 So, make sure you participate in online workshops or webinars that interest you.
 Give your opinions wherever it fits.
 Continue building connections outside your work.
 Keep your opportunities open.
 Don’t let the downside of remote working limit your potential, use your social media wisely.